wisdanprakosa/data-portfolio/projects/01-Waste-Management-Analysis/README.md

-# Indonesian Urban Solid Waste Analysis
+# Analysis of Indonesia’s Municipal Solid Waste Management 2024: Challenges, Achievements, and Strategic Priorities

 > A 2024 snapshot to map waste generation, check national targets for reduction & handling, and set intervention priorities.